 Educational Grants.
 FDA regulates the promotion of medical devices by manufacturers and prohibits the promotion by manufacturers of uses that are not within the approved or cleared labeling of the device.
 FDA does not regulate the practice of medicine or the conduct or content of medical education conducted by third parties, which may include uses that are not within approved or cleared device labeling.
 Manufacturers may provide unrestricted financial support for independent third-party medical education programs in the form of educational grants intended to offset the cost of such programs.
-If the manufacturer controls or unduly influences the content of such programs, FDA considers those programs to be promotional activities by the manufacturer and thus subject to FDA regulation including promotional restrictions.
+FDA considers those programs to be promotional activities by the manufacturer and thus subject to FDA regulation including promotional restrictions.
 We seek to ensure that our educational grants program is conducted in accordance with FDA criteria for independent educational activities.
 However, we cannot provide an assurance that FDA or other government authorities would view the third-party programs we have supported as being independent.